Jamblefoot/Jamblefoot/README.md

-- 👋 Hi, I’m @Jamblefoot
+- Hi, I’m @Jamblefoot
-- 👀 I’m interested in making fun games for people to play.
+- I’m interested in making fun games for people to play.
 I have made a variety of mobile apps for Android (and a little iOS), and have lately been working in Unity on a dog walking simulator for VR and nonVR.
-- 🌱 I’m currently learning iOS development, Flutter, compute shaders, and PHP.
+- I’m currently learning iOS development, Flutter, compute shaders, and PHP.
-- 💞️ I’m looking to collaborate on games, or honestly really anything at this point.
+- I’m looking to collaborate on games, or honestly really anything at this point.
-- 📫 You can reach me at stufco.info@gmail.com or mark@stufco.com, though tbh the first one's probably a little more dependable
+- You can reach me at mark@stufco.com

 Thanks for stopping by!